DakaraProject/dakara-server/README.md

 #### Tests

-Tests are written using either Unittest or Pytest.
-Pytest is used to run all tests, regardless the test framework used:
+Tests are run by [Pytest](https://docs.pytest.org/en/stable/) with:

 ```sh
 pytest
 ```

+Tests are written using either Unittest or Pytest.
+Coverage is checked automatically with [Pytest-cov](https://pypi.org/project/pytest-cov/).

 #### Hooks